You are always welcome

 Readings for this day - Click HERE

-Sunday - February 18 - 1st Sunday of LENT
+Sunday - February 16 - 6th Sunday of ORDINARY TIME (Sexagesima)

 Readings for this day - Click HERE